 Your float needle works in combination with the float to keep gas flowing into your bowl.
 The needle can stick and will have to be replaced when this happens.

 Fix: Replace your fuel pump when you find the pump is leaking gas.
-Again, be careful not to break off any soft plastic from the ports off the fuel pump.
+Again, be careful not to break off any soft plastic from the ports of the fuel pump.

-Rusted or Failed Seams on Your Toro Fuel Tank Will Begin Leaking Gas
+Rusted or Failed Seams on Your Fuel Tank

-Most Toro fuel tanks today are made with a high-density polyethylene.
-The seams on the tanks can fail causing your fuel tank to leak.
-The best solution is replacing your fuel tank.
+Most Toro fuel tanks today are made with high-density polyethylene.
+The seams on the tanks can fail to cause your fuel tank to leak.
+The best solution is to replace your fuel tank.

 Plastic and metal fuel shut-off valves are known to leak gas.
 You will find the shut-off valve located under your fuel tank if your mower uses one.